tkruse/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     }

-If you don't know what `Foo::act` does (maybe it is a virtual function invoking a derived class member of a class not yet written), it may call `do_this` (recursively) and cause a deadlock on `my_mutex`.
+If you don't know what `Bar::act` does (maybe it is a virtual function invoking a derived class member of a class not yet written), it may call `do_this` (recursively) and cause a deadlock on `my_mutex`.
 Maybe it will lock on a different mutex and not return in a reasonable time, causing delays to any code calling `do_this`.